Monday, December 15, 2025

 It was a disaster.
 This scenario lasted for days, fortunately the weather was nice.

 Then, I started pulling weeds.
 There were so many!
-It was as disastrous and endless as picking up the passenger trays on a Boeing 777.
+It was as disastrous and endless as picking up the passengers trays on a Boeing 777.
 The task overwhelmed me.

 Then I was suffocating again.